andrezgz/slicedom/reference/Perl-Unicode.md

 $str =~ /^\w/;       # Still a match! $str remains in UTF-8 format.
 ```

-==Because of the unexpected behaviors associated with this modifier, you probably should only explicitly use it to maintain weird backward compatibilities.==
+<mark>Because of the unexpected behaviors associated with this modifier, you probably should only explicitly use it to maintain weird backward compatibilities.</mark>

 #### /a (and /aa)